Coronavirus numbers in India are low — but so is the testing rate | DW | 19.03.2020

 "Referrals by private clinics are not credible," explained the administrator at the Ram Manohar Lohia hospital, claiming that those clinics would certify anything the client pays for.

-Many people have taken to social media to tell of their experiences at government-run hospitals.
+Many people have taken to social media to report their experiences at government-run hospitals.

 A 24-year-old woman from Mumbai, for example, reported that she had flu-like symptoms but no history of international travel.
 So she was turned back by a doctor who gave her a signed note saying "No need of a COVID-19 test."